trailcode/webAsmPlay/readme.md

 ### Dependencies

-Unfortunately during development notes on build depends were not tracked.
-Development is currently being done on OSX.
-Macports (https://www.macports.org/) and Brew (https://brew.sh/) is being used to install third party dependencies.
+For development on OSX it is suggested to use Macports (https://www.macports.org) or Brew (https://brew.sh) to install supported third party dependencies.
 C++ 14 is being used.
 Currently emscripten is using clang 5.0 which does not fully support c++ 17.

 * Cmake: https://cmake.org